guidewire-oss/sawchain/blog/DRAFT.md

 You can mix and match these as needed.
 Sawchain automatically detects whether a string is a file path or inline YAML.

-## Why This Matters

-When we built Atmos, our Kubernetes platform-as-a-service for Guidewire Cloud, we knew testing would be critical.
-Atmos abstracts EKS to provide a robust foundation for our SaaS offerings, and it's built on a complex stack of custom controllers, Crossplane compositions, Helm charts, and operators.
-Each component needs comprehensive test coverage—but writing those tests was becoming a bottleneck.

-Our engineering teams were spending more time debugging flaky tests than writing features.
-Test code was verbose and hard to maintain.
-When resource schemas changed, we'd need to update dozens of struct initializations.
-When tests failed, the error messages rarely pointed us to the actual problem.
-We needed a better way.

-We started experimenting with Sawchain in our controller test suites.
-The early results were promising—tests became shorter and more readable.
-But adoption wasn't instant.
-We iterated on the API, learned from early adopters, and gradually refined our patterns.
-Word spread across teams as engineers saw the benefits firsthand.
-What made it stick was how it removed friction without dictating workflow.
-Developers could write readable YAML assertions when they made sense, and drop into Go code when they needed more power.
-The hybrid approach gave teams flexibility.

-Sawchain isn't a silver bullet—it's a tool that works well for specific problems.
-If you're writing YAML-driven tests for Kubernetes resources, dealing with complex compositions, or struggling with verbose test code, it might help.
-At Guidewire, it's improved how we test Kubernetes components across Atmos and beyond.
-Our tests are:

-* **Easier to write**: Less time fighting boilerplate, more time testing behavior
-* **Easier to read**: YAML assertions make test intent clearer—reviewers can understand tests more quickly
-* **More reliable**: Built-in helpers reduce race conditions from client caching and async operations
-* **Faster to maintain**: Changes to resource specs require fewer updates

-We've adopted Sawchain across our Kubernetes testing stack:

-* **Controller integration tests** with envtest—validating reconciliation logic and status updates
-* **Helm chart validation** (offline rendering)—ensuring charts render correctly across different value files
-* **Crossplane composition testing**—verifying compositions produce the right managed resources
-* **KubeVela component testing**—validating application definitions and workflows
-* **Custom operator testing**—checking CRD schemas and operator behavior

-We're excited about Sawchain's potential and hope it helps other teams facing similar challenges.
-As an open-source project, we welcome feedback, contributions, and ideas from the community.

 ## Try It Yourself

 Ready to level up your Kubernetes testing?
 Sawchain is open source and ready to use.